bradford-hamilton/Ruby-On-Quails/guides/source/asset_pipeline.md

 requested they are processed by the processors provided by the `coffee-script` and `sass` gems and then sent back to the browser as JavaScript and CSS respectively.
-When asset pipelining is enabled, these files are preprocessed and placed in the `public/assets` directory for serving by either the Rails app or web server.
+When asset pipelining is enabled, these files are preprocessed and placed in the `public/assets` directory for serving by either the Quails app or web server.

 Additional layers of preprocessing can be requested by adding other extensions,